-Your doctor will ask about your symptoms, and medical and family history.
+The doctor will ask about a person's symptoms, health, and family history.
 A pelvic exam will be done.
-A pelvic exam is a thorough, manual evaluation of the vagina, cervix, uterus, fallopian tubes, and ovaries.
+A pelvic exam is an exam of the vagina, cervix, uterus, fallopian tubes, and ovaries.
 A Pap test will also be done.
-This test removes a sample of cervical tissue for examination under a microscope.
-This may be done whether or not you are having symptoms.
+This test takes a sample of cervical tissue for testing.
+This may be done even if there are no symptoms.

 Suspicion and Diagnosis of Cervical Cancer

-If the Pap test shows abnormal cervix cells, other tests will need to be done before cancer can be diagnosed.
+If the Pap test shows abnormal cervix cells, other tests will need to be done.
 These may include:

-A colposcope is specialized tool the doctor can use to closely examine the cervix.
-A speculum is used to hold the cervix open so the doctor can view the area with the colposcope.
+A colposcope is special tool the doctor can use to check the cervix.
+A speculum is used to hold the cervix open.
+This helps the doctor view the area with the colposcope.
 A vinegar or iodine solution is swabbed onto the cervix and vagina.
-This solution makes abnormal tissue turn white so areas that need to be evaluated can be identified.
-Suspicious tissue from the highlighted area will be taken for biopsy.
+This solution makes abnormal tissue turn white.
+Tissue from the highlighted area will then be taken for a biopsy.

-During a biopsy, suspicious tissue is removed so it can be examined under a microscope.
+During a biopsy, suspicious tissue is removed.
+It is then examined under a microscope.
 This is the only way to confirm a diagnosis.
-Different biopsy methods include:
+Different biopsy methods are:

-- Cone biopsy (cold cone or cold knife)—Laser or a surgical scalpel is used to remove tissue.
+- Cone biopsy (cold cone or cold knife)—Tissue is removed with laser or a surgical scalpel.